semberecki/udacity_rl_p3/report.md

 ![agent](images/trained.gif)

 ## Ideas for Future Work
 1. This algorithm is very depending on the noise.
-Test the algorithm on other environment and try to implement its version which does not relay on it so much and test ho
+Test the algorithm on other environment and try to implement its version which does not relay on it so much.
-2. Implement an multiagent version of Distributed Distributional Deterministic Policy Gradients (D4PG)
+2. Implement a multi-agent version of Distributed Distributional Deterministic Policy Gradients (D4PG).